IPv6 transition mechanism: ISATAP

 ISATAP (Intra-Site Automatic Tunnel Addressing Protocol) is an IPv6 transition mechanism meant to transmit IPv6 packets between dual-stack nodes on top of an IPv4 network.

 Unlike 6over4 (an older similar protocol using IPv4 multicast), ISATAP uses IPv4 as a virtual nonbroadcast multiple-access network (NBMA) data link layer, so that it does not require the underlying IPv4 network infrastructure to support multicast.

 464XLAT

-464XLAT (RFC 6877) allows clients on IPv6-only networks to access IPv4-only Internet services, such as Skype.
+464XLAT allows clients on IPv6-only networks to access IPv4-only Internet services.

 The client uses a SIIT translator to convert packets from IPv4 to IPv6.
 These are then sent to a NAT64 translator which translates them from IPv6 back into IPv4 and on to an IPv4-only server.
 The client translator may be implemented on the client itself or on an intermediate device and is known as the CLAT (Customer-side transLATor).
 The NAT64 translator, or PLAT (Provider-side transLATor), must be able to reach both the server and the client (through the CLAT).
-The use of NAT64 limits connections to a client-server model using UDP, TCP, and ICMP.
+The use of NAT64 limits connections to a client–server model using UDP, TCP, and ICMP.